If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 By the way, what is a responsive website?

-The responsive website changes its layout according to the viewport size and orientation to get optimized viewing or user experience on the different type of devices.
+The responsive website changes its layout according to the viewport size and orientation to get optimized viewing or user experience on different types of devices.

 Check whether your website is mobile responsive or not by using Google’s mobile-friendly test.